holerton/not-chess/WEATHER.md

 ### Types
 - **Snow over the Mountain**

-Effect=Mountain+Snow
+*Effect*=Mountain+Snow

 Before the game start, and after Terrain generation, for each Mountain there is 85% probability (it is called Initial Probability) that there will be snow on top of it.
-Then, each Month including the first one, we check each Mountain: does Snow appears or disappears on top of it (as for now, there are no plans of doing more than one layer of Snow).
+Then, **before each player's turn**, we check each Mountain: does Snow appears or disappears on top of it (as for now, there are no plans of doing more than one layer of Snow).

 Order:
 	1. Check existance;
 	2. If exists, check probabilty of disappearance;
 	3. Then check probabilty of appearance for block from point (2.)
 	4. Then check probability of appearance for other blocks.

  | Month |  Probability of appearance | Probabilty of disapperance|
  |---------|--------------------------|---------------|